-Once the student has been admitted, WVU Tech will issue that student’s I-20 to obtain a Student Visa.
-WVU Tech cannot guarantee that you will be able to receive your visa in enough time to start classes if the student gets admitted close to or on the deadline date.
-Contact your local consulate/embassy for visa processing timeline.
+Once a student has been admitted, WVU Tech will issue a I-20 to obtain a Student Visa.
+WVU Tech cannot guarantee that you will be able to receive your visa in enough time to start classes if you are admitted close to or on the deadline date.
+Contact your local consulate/embassy for visa processing timelines.

 Minimum Academic Requirements:

 - A cumulative 2.5 or better secondary/high school GPA (4.0

 - College Entrance Exams- ACT or SAT - If you are applying to the School of Engineering

 or the School of Nursing, you are required to submit ACT or SAT exam score results.